 FIX: HTC One M9 Boot Loop

-However, in rooted devices, the problem is most commonly caused by either a faulty custom ROM installation or, in some cases, the rooting of a device through a custom TWRP recovery, and can be fixed.
+However, in rooted devices, the problem is most commonly caused by either a faulty custom ROM installation or, in some cases, the rooting of a device through custom TWRP recovery, and it can be fixed.

-Solution 1: Wipe the device’s cache clean
+Solution 1: Wipe the device’s cache clean.

-1. Power the device down.
+1. Power down the device.

-3. Use the Volume Down button to highlight the ‘reboot to Bootloader’ option and the Power button to select it.
+3. Use the Volume Down button to highlight the ‘Reboot to Bootloader’ option and the Power button to select it.

-4. In the Bootloader, use the Volume keys to highlight the ‘BOOT TO RECOVERY’ option and use the Power button to select it.
+4. In the Bootloader, use the volume keys to highlight the ‘Boot to Recovery’ option, and use the power button to select it.

-5. In Recovery Mode, use the Volume buttons to highlight the option named ‘wipe cache partition’, use the Power button to select it, and then confirm the action.
+5. In Recovery Mode, use the Volume buttons to highlight the option named ‘wipe cache partition,’ use the Power button to select it, and then confirm the action.

 7. Finally, reboot the device into the Android OS by selecting the ‘Reboot System Now’ option.

-Solution 2: Perform a hard reset
+Solution 2: Perform a hard reset.

 master reset1